danger/danger-js/README.md

 * You can run the `danger` command globally from your dev build by running `yarn run link`.
 * If you're using VS Code, press Run to start an example run, should go through most of the process with a debugger attached.
 Either use breakpoints, or add `debugger` to get a repl and context.
+* Install both `ts-node` and `typescript` globally then run `ts-node source/commands/danger-pr.ts https://github.com/danger/danger-js/pull/140` to try a command as a one off.

 ### What is the TODO?